Zakir-Ansari/blockchain/1. Smart Contracts/README.md

    ```

-5. Turn the Will contract to dApp.
-To do so, first we need to compile our contract.
+5. Turn the Will contract to dApp and to do so, first, we need to compile our contract.

    ![](../Resources/Smart%20Contracts/remix-compiler1.JPG)

    Once it is compiled, you can see the Compilation Details for more.

-6. Next is to deploy out contract, which is just below the compiler module.
+6. Next is to deploy our contract, which is just below the compiler module.
 Deployment is important for a contract to run its internal functions.

    ![](../Resources/Smart%20Contracts/deploy1.JPG)